mi-luo/Flame-detection/README.md

 ## Contact
-For STFDN bug reports and feature requests, and feel free to ask questions and engage in discussions!
+For SFGDN bug reports and feature requests, and feel free to ask questions and engage in discussions!